The Long Island Blog

 Snapper fishing is fun, easy, and the fish taste great.
 Right now they’re still a little on the small side, but they will be growing by the day.

-Snappers are a fish that anyone can catch—even 4 year olds—and are a great way to introduce your kids to fishing.
+Anyone can catch these fish—even 4 year olds—and they are a great way to introduce your kids to fishing.
 All you need is a pole and some bait.

 Good luck!